pip-services/pip-services-docs/content/en/dart/rpc/clients/rest_client.md

 Adds instrumentation to log calls and measures call time.
 It returns a Timing object that is used to end the time measurement.

-> Timing instrument(String correlationId, String name)
+> Timing instrument(String? correlationId, String name)

-- **correlationId**: String - (optional) transaction id used to trace execution through a call chain.
+- **correlationId**: String? - (optional) transaction id used to trace execution through a call chain.
 - **name**: String - method name.
 - **returns**: [Timing](../../../components/count/timing/) - InstrumentTiming object used to end the time measurement.